 The SUpr Summit

-The SUpr Summit, an exhibit of faculty-led student projects and research, will be held in the rotunda of the new Health and Life Sciences building on the Winchester Campus on April 23, 2015.
+The SUpr Summit, an exhibit of faculty-led student projects and research, will be held in the rotunda of the new Health and Life Sciences building on the Winchester Campus from 10-2 on April 23, 2015.

 The SUpr Summit provides an opportunity for students from all disciplines to display their projects, research, and collections of work.
 Just as importantly, it is an opportunity for faculty to show off their students!

 The event is a poster/project display of work judged by faculty volunteers and is open to all schools, departments, and majors.
 Students must have a faculty sponsor and submit an approved 250-word abstract for entry.
 Prizes will be awarded!

 Explore the 2014 SUpr Summit in the links below: